-Resveratrol, 1g per day, in the morning.
+2. Resveratrol, 1 g per day, in the morning

 David Sinclair believes that resveratrol works synergistically with NMN.
-Resveratrol is needed to activate the sirtuin genes (which protect our DNA and epigenome), while NMN is needed to fuel the sirtuins.
+In concept, a molecule like resveratrol is needed to activate the sirtuin genes (which protect our DNA and epigenome), while NMN is needed to fuel the sirtuins.

 Our view: We are cautiously optimistic about metformin, keeping in mind some caveats.

 Taking metformin can, however, have side effects.
-In the short-term, metformin can cause diarrhea and gastrointestinal discomfort, which often subsides after a few weeks.
-In the long-term, metformin can reduce the uptake of vitamin B12.
+In the short term, metformin can cause diarrhea and gastrointestinal discomfort, which often subsides after a few weeks.
+In the long term, metformin can reduce the uptake of vitamin B12.

-Therefore, given exercise also “damages” the mitochondria somewhat (so that afterwards they will repair themselves, which is one of the health benefits of exercise) he does not combine metformin with exercise given that could put too much stress on the mitochondria.
-That is why Prof Sinclair does not take metformin on the days he exercises.
+Therefore, given exercise also “damages” the mitochondria somewhat (so that afterwards they will repair themselves, which is one of the health benefits of exercise), he does not combine metformin with exercise given that could put too much stress on the mitochondria.
+That is why Dr. Sinclair does not take metformin on the days he exercises.

 Also, recent studies suggest that perhaps very old people should not take metformin, given metformin causes too much stress on already very old and very stressed mitochondria (R).

 We wrote an article about natural alternatives for metformin here.

 Furthermore, David Sinclair takes metformin in the evening, before going to bed.
 He says this because during the night, the body is already in a fasting state and metformin could further advance this state.